Frequently Asked Questions

 Yes, in order to reinstate your license or certificate you will need to do everything you would have done had you kept your license/certificate current during the time of your lapse (i.e. pay all back fees, late fees, and provide proof of continuing education).
-You will need to report up to 48 hours of continuing education depending on how many years your license has lapsed.
+You will need to report up to 48 hours of continuing education, including up to 4 hours of ethics, depending on how many years your license has lapsed.

 What qualifies for a continuing education exemption?

 - Military duty: For a period of at least 120 consecutive days an individual who serves honorably on active duty in the military where such activity restricts participation in a continuing education program.

 How do I request an exemption from continuing education?

 All exemptions, except “first biennial renewal,” need to be pre-approved by the Board.
 A form is available to request an exemption, or you may simply submit a letter requesting exemption along with supporting documentation.